 As a result, the Devon doesn’t shed much and any hair it loses won’t be easily seen on clothes and furniture.

-How Much Does a Devon Rex Cat Cost?
+How Much is Devon Rex Cat Price?

 The exact price of a Devon Rex Cat depends on a breeder and several other factors.
 Generally, you can expect to pay around $600 for a vaccinated pet quality kitten.